 88% of all deferred-interest credit cards are issued by just three banks: Synchrony, Citi and Comenity.

 Retailers typically don’t list the regular APRs of deferred interest plans in large enough font or in a prominent location.

-Retailers don’t seem to care about improving the transparency of their deferred-interest financing offers, as scores have stayed flat for the last four years.
+Retailers don’t seem to care about improving the transparency of their deferred-interest financing offers, as scores have decreased slightly over the past year.

-Pottery Barn and West Elm are the least transparent retailers regarding the use of deferred interest for the third consecutive year, while Zales is a newcomer on the least-transparent list for the second year in a row.
+Pottery Barn and West Elm are the least transparent retailers regarding the use of deferred interest (for the fourth consecutive year), while Zales is present on the least-transparent list for the second year in a row.

 Transparency Scoring for Retailers with Deferred Interest Plans